jasonh-n-austin/jasonh-n-austin.github.io/source/_posts/2015-01-22-a-new-chapter-on-youtube.markdown

 ### Staying home
 I've turned down quite a few speaking events for this year.
 I'm cutting back to events where I know I'll be in the best environment for what I'm passionate about.
 Additionally, I'm hoping for a year at Paypal where things are more stable, and travel won't be such a big requirement.

+After visiting non-stop conferences the last few years, I have a new perspective.
+While we're finding audiences and meeting people in person (and visiting with other conference traveling friends), there's nothing going on in between conferences.
+It's a very time consuming proposition to attend all the API conferences, as there's bene such a proliferation in the last year.

 I've also re-committed myself to making the Austin API Meetup a top priority.
 The Austin startup and tech scene in general is exploding, and there's so many people to share with and learn from.
 We've made it two years, organizing top notch speakers every month...I'm not aware of any other API meetup in the country that's maintained that pace.
 I want us to continue to strengthen the community, and I hope it leads to bigger events coming to Austin focused on APIs.
 I need to be home to help make all this happen.

 It sort of clicked to me that broadcasting video is a way I can be home for my family more, and still stay connected with the API community that I love spending time with.

 ### Motivation
-My kids are both nuts about Youtube.
+My kids are nuts about Youtube.
 As I've leared more about it from them, I find myself spending most of my time on Youtube shows, and almost zero no TV.
 I've also discovered that modern youth culture is not focused around reading, and moreso on video learning.

 For better or worse, I've come to believe there are a younger generation of developers who want to learn from video, and really don't have the capacity to read 1000 words to learn something.
 I love mentoring new developers, and helping guide them to learn about the cutting edge, and video started to feel like a way I could broadcast that connection.